Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Lakers

-Kentavious Caldwell-Pope and the rest of the Denver Nuggets take on the Los Angeles Lakers in the NBA Playoffs on Thursday, at 8:30 PM ET.
+The Denver Nuggets, Kentavious Caldwell-Pope included, will play at 8:30 PM on Saturday against the Los Angeles Lakers in the 2023 NBA Playoffs.

-With prop bets available for Caldwell-Pope, let's look at some stats and trends to help you find good wagers.
+Below, we look at Caldwell-Pope's stats and trends to help you pick out the best prop bets.

 Kentavious Caldwell-Pope Prop Bets vs. the Lakers